priscillahartono/stat159fall2016/Project1/paper/paper.md

     git commit –m “message”

-git add adds all the content into the working tree, git commit saves the changes.
+git add adds all the content into the working tree and git commit saves the changes.

 The advantage of using Git is that we can track our previous changes and collaboration is very easy.